JAYESH-555/PaintPad/README.md

 A fun and interactive drawing board where users can sketch, erase, and manage their drawings effortlessly!
 Built with HTML, CSS, and JavaScript.

+# 🌐 Live Demo
+You can check the live version of the app here: [Click Here](https://jayesh-555.github.io/PaintPad-Drawing-Board-App/)

 ## ✨ Features

 - 🖌️ Pencil Tool: Draw freeform lines with adjustable brush sizes and colors.